Introduction

 For example:

-• Border control relies heavily on digital inspection
+- Border control relies heavily on electronic inspection

 These sector-specific challenges are discussed further in how border control evaluates documents.